AvaAvarai/Java_Tabular_Vis_Toolkit/README.md

 Currently, the project supports the following classifiers:

-- Support (weighted) Sum Classifier (my own invention)
+- Support (weighted) Sum Classifier (our invention)
-- k-Nearest Neighbors Classifier (my own implementation)
+- k-Nearest Neighbors Classifier
-- Linear Discriminant Analysis Classifier (my own implementation)
+- Linear Discriminant Analysis Classifier
+- Decision Tree Classifier

 We seek to combine these potentially weaker classifiers into a single stronger classifier, as AdaBoost does.